Gambling Addiction

 If you have children, talk with them with age-appropriate explanations.

-Seek out emotional help.
+Seek help.
 No-cost counseling is available to families.
 Find a provider near you or use telehealth services.

 Two voluntary, self-exclusion tools for online gambling sites.